Brussels scene during European elections (AN/CC-BY-4.0: © European Union 2019 – Source: EP)

 May 27, 2019

-(AN) — Climate concerns have rarely if ever weighed heavily in any major election — until now, with Europe’s Greens gaining influence from voters worried about the planet’s health, according to provisional results on Monday.
+Climate concerns have rarely if ever weighed heavily in any major election — until now, with Europe’s Greens gaining influence from worried voters.

 A passenger playing video games on a plane (AN/Carlos Ebert)